rse/vdon-call/README.md

   Call** does not "trash" the namespace of VDO.Ninja too much and is less likely in conflict with regular VDO.Ninja uses.

+- **USER INTERFACE STYLING:**
+  The VDO.Ninja user interface, especially the entry page for selecting devices and the chat module, in dark mode and by default look rather unpolished.
+For an improved user acceptance, the appearance of the user interface of VDO.Ninja is improved with a VDON Call specific style.

 See Also
 --------